iPlumb3r/SEAMLESS/ReadMe.md

 Repositories
 -
-Note : The name of the GitHub reprository is sometime more inspired by the name of the main deliverable than the name of the initiative/project ... (but it does'nt really matters ;-)
+Note : The name of the GitHub reprository (and/or the on of the Telegram Group) is sometime more inspired by the name of the main deliverable than the name of the initiative/project ... (but it does'nt really matters ;-)

 <table>
     <thead>